facuellarg/go-guide/readme.md

 }
 ```

-In this case we write the "Hello Word" but if we want write a json we can do the next:
+In this case we wrote the "Hello Word" as string, but if we want write a json we can do the next:

 ``` Go
 func hello(c echo.Context) error {